Lithuanian Riflemen's Union: Activities in 1919–1940

-Soviet occupation
+Soviet and German occupation

 On 15 June 1940, the Soviet Union occupied Lithuania, and the riflemen, like the rest of the military, were ordered not to resist.
-Aleksandras Barauskas, a rifleman and a border guard, was killed by Red Army soldiers in the early morning of June 15.
+Aleksandras Barauskas, a rifleman and border guard, was killed by Red Army soldiers in the early morning of June 15.
 The new Soviet People's Government of Lithuania immediately took steps to liquidate the union.
 Its commander, Colonel Pranas Saladžius, was dismissed on 19 June 1940, and the Chief of Defence division General Vincas Vitkauskas, who was cooperating with the Soviets, ordered the riflemen to hand over their arms to the military on 25 June 1940.
 On 13 July 13, 1940 a Soviet order to liquidate the union was issued.
-In subsequent months, a number of the most active riflemen were arrested as "enemies of the people" and sent to various Gulag camps.
+In subsequent months, a number of the most active riflemen were arrested as "enemies of the people" and sent to various gulags.
 In June 1941, the Soviets started a mass deportation that targeted "anti-Soviet elements", including the riflemen.
-Among those deported were LRU's commander Colonel Pranas Saladžius, honorary commander of the women's section Emilija Putvinskienė, commander of the Utena Regiment Lt.
-Col. Pranas Bronevičius, head of the culture section Vincas Daudzvaras, and others.

-Remaining riflemen began forming anti-Soviet groups and played a role in the uprising of 23 June 1941, but there is no specific data on how many members participated in it.
+Among those deported were LRU's commander Colonel Pranas Saladžius, the honorary commander of the women's section Emilija Putvinskienė, commander of the Utena Regiment Lt.
+Col. Pranas Bronevičius, and head of the culture section Vincas Daudzvaras.
+The remaining riflemen began forming anti-Soviet groups and played a role in the uprising of 23 June 1941, but there is no specific data on how many members participated.

-German occupation and collaboration

-On the 22 June 1941, Nazi Germany invaded the Soviet Union and also occupied the Baltic states.
+On 22 June 1941, Nazi Germany invaded the Soviet Union and the Baltic states.
 Initially treated as 'liberators' the situation later became one of 'passive resistance' against the Nazis.
 During the Nazi occupation, ex-riflemen formed several underground organisations, such as Laisvės šauliai (Freedom's Riflemen), aimed at restoring Lithuania's independence.

 When the Soviets returned in mid-1944, many riflemen joined the Lithuanian partisans and fought a guerrilla war against the Soviet Union.
 Two out of eight guerrillas who signed the declaration of the Union of Lithuanian Freedom Fighters on 16 February 1949, were ex-riflemen: Leonardas Grigonis-Užpalis and Juozas Šibaila-Merainis.
 Some other ex-riflemen were also prominent among the guerrillas, including Juozas Vitkus-Kazimieraitis, Zigmas Drunga-Mykolas Jonas, Dominykas Jėčys-Ąžuolis, and Vladas Montvydas-Žemaitis.